check4ismail/DessertsChallenge/README.md

 ## Summary
 Purpose of this coding challenge is the following:
 1. Fetch desserts from Meal Database API, then display list of desserts alphabetically
-2. Fetch dessert details and display its name, ingredients with measurement, and instructions.
+2. Fetch dessert details and display its name, image, ingredients with measurement, and instructions.

 Before jumping into coding, I made sure to fully understand the requirements and given REST endpoints.